Kistamushken/Flickr/README.md

 This project aims to provide implementation of the [MVI architecture](http://hannesdorfmann.com/android/mosby3-mvi-1)

 The app consists of one screen that shows photos.
-Upon enterning the App, you will be presenter with recent photos form Flickr(`?method=flickr.photos.getRecent`).
+Upon entering the App, you will be presented with recent photos form Flickr(`?method=flickr.photos.getRecent`).
-Then you will be able to specify your own query `?method=flickr.photos.search` will be triggered
+Then you will be able to specify your own query and `?method=flickr.photos.search` will be triggered

 ## <a name="architecture-overview" />Architecture Overview
 While it is far from pure, this project aims to provide implementation